-At the annual meeting, you will be asked to act on the following matters:
+At the annual meeting, you will be asked:

-- 1. To elect six directors to the board of directors to hold office until the next annual meeting of stockholders or until their respective successors are duly elected and qualified; - 2.
-To approve the sale of substantially all of the assets used in the operation of our videoconferencing services business, pursuant to an asset purchase agreement between our company, GTG Holdings, Inc. and VidCon Holding Corp., a wholly-owned subsidiary of GTG Holdings, Inc. Pursuant to the terms of the asset purchase agreement, VidCon will pay for the assets by assuming substantially all of the liabilities associated with our videoconferencing services business, estimated to be between \$ and \$ as of the closing date, and paying us approximately \$10,000,000 in cash, approximately \$8,000,000 of which will be paid at closing and \$2,000,000 of which will be placed in escrow to cover purchase price adjustments and indemnity claims.
-Details of this transaction and other important information are set forth in the accompanying proxy statement which you are urged to read carefully; - 3.
-To ratify the board of directors' appointment of Ernst & Young LLP, independent accountants, as our independent auditors for the year ending July 31, 2003; - 4.
-To approve an adjournment or postponement of the annual meeting to such time and place as designated by the presiding officer of the meeting; and $\frac{1}{2}$

-$5.\ \mathrm{To}$ transact such other business as may properly come before the meeting or any adjournment thereof.
+- 1. To elect four directors to the board of directors to hold office until the next annual meeting of stockholders or until their respective successors are duly elected and qualified; - 2.
+To approve the sale of substantially all of the assets used in the operation of our videoconferencing services business, pursuant to an asset purchase agreement between our company, GTG Holdings, Inc. and VidCon Holding Corp., a wholly-owned subsidiary of GTG Holdings, Inc. Details of this transaction and other important information are set forth in the accompanying proxy statement which you are urged to read carefully; - 3.
+To ratify the board of directors' appointment of Ernst & Young LLP, independent accountants, as our independent auditors for the year ending July 31, 2003; and - 4.
+To transact such other business as may properly come before the meeting or any adjournment thereof.